 Do not donate blood for at least 30 days after receiving smallpox vaccine.

 Before receiving this vaccine, tell the doctor about all other vaccines you have recently received.

 Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system, including:

 an oral, nasal, inhaled, or injectable steroid medicine;

 medicines to treat or prevent organ transplant rejection.

 This list is not complete.
-Other drugs may interact with smallpox vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect smallpox vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about smallpox vaccine

 - Side effects